FadhilPM/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL]`

 * Edits the person at the specified `INDEX`.
-The index refers to the positive integer within the bounds of the displayed person list  1, 2, 3, …​
+  * The index refers to the positive integer within the bounds of the displayed person list  1, 2, 3, …​
   * The `INDEX` must be a valid index (i.e. Positive integer within the bounds of the displayed person list).

 * Only edits to a person's name, phone number and email address is allowed.
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.

+Name (`n/NAME`)
 * When specifying a `NAME`, please ensure it follows these rules:
     * **Allowed Characters:**
         * Alphanumeric characters (A-Z, a-z, 0-9)